-Gripping speeds exceeding 100% (override) lead to an increased gripping impulse that can damage the workpiece and the gripping mechanics.
+Gripping speeds exceeding 100% (override) lead to an increased gripping impulse that can damage the part that is being gripped and the gripping mechanism.

 Cycle Times 5.1.3

 The following diagrams show the typical progression of gripping time and release time for different gripping force settings.